 Articles with corresponding authors based at Dutch universities and university medical centers are now published gold OA, at no cost to the researchers, in Taylor & Francis and Routledge Open Select (hybrid) journals.
 Researchers will automatically receive more details when their peer-reviewed article is accepted for publication.

 Corresponding authors at institutions participating in the Bibsam consortium can now publish open access in Taylor & Francis Open Select (hybrid) journals without having to pay an APC.
 Please contact your librarian for more details about how you can benefit from this agreement.

 UK: JISC Collections

 This agreement offers participating UK institutions an allocation of discounted APCs for most Taylor & Francis Open Select (hybrid) journals.
-Please speak to your librarian to find out if your institution is part of the scheme.
+Please note that Medical titles are not currently included in this scheme.
+Speak to your librarian to find out if your institution is part of the agreement.

 USA: California Digital Library

-Corresponding authors based at all University of California campuses are eligible for a discount on the standard APC to make their paper open access in any Taylor & Francis, Routledge, or Cogent OA journal.
-Please contact CDL for more details.
+Corresponding authors affiliated with any University of California campus, UC Office of the President, or Lawrence Berkeley Lab are eligible for a discount on the standard APC to make their paper open access in any Taylor & Francis, Routledge, or Cogent OA journal.
+Please visit the CDL website for more details.